-The flavours of a drink at a meal, club, dinner or other social event are a part of the sensory experience of that event.
+The flavours of a drink at a club, dinner or other social event are a part of the sensory experience.
 It’s rather like the way music, the conversation, the atmosphere, the scents and the sounds set the ambience; the choice of accompanying drinks is just as important.

 - have complex, multilayered flavours: bitterness, sourness, sweetness, fragrance etc.

-- can be enjoyed slowly, and on the same level as a wine or beer
+- you can enjoy slowly, and on the same level as a wine or beer

-Currently, my go-to drinks are Erdinger Alkoholfrei if available at a bar, and elderflower cordial or sparkling elderflower with a meal, but I’ll be keeping an eye out for more viable and satisfying non-alcoholic options thrpughout the yea.
+Currently, my go-to drinks are Erdinger Alkoholfrei if available at a bar, and elderflower with a meal.
+But I’ll be keeping an eye out for more viable and satisfying non-alcoholic options thruoghout the year.